 - Maintain a single list per client or organization in your account.

-- Try not to delete lists unless necessary.
+- Don't delete lists unless necessary.

 - Verify the list import.

-Email content and delivery
+Email Content and Delivery

-- Sending relevant content.
+- Send relevant content.

 An update profile link allows your recipients to update their subscription preferences, sort themselves into interest groups, and make any other changes to their subscription information they may need to.
 This way, a person could choose to be in a different group rather than being unsubscribed from a list completely.

-- Sending too often.
+- Don't send too often.

 - Use a relevant From email address.

-- Avoiding the spam filters.
+- Avoid spam filters.